tjizep/treestore/README.md

 + ACID Compliant through Multi version concurrency (READ COMMITTED isolation only)
 + Global journal provides cross database consistency and durability
 + Low storage overhead and small datasize - combined with zlib or lz4 minimum of 3 times smaller data size
-+ Good write performance under transactional and bulk loads
++ Good write performance under transactional and bulk loads, similar or exceeding row databases
-+ High read performance - always more than 200% performance on tpc-h (HammerDB) and more, much moar when running from cold cache
++ High read performance - average increase of 200% performance on tpc-h (HammerDB) and more when running from cold cache

 Technical
 ---------